permaweb/ao/servers/cu/README.md

 # `ao` Compute Unit

-This is an spec compliant `ao` Compute Unit, implemented as a Node Express Server.
+This is an spec compliant `ao` Compute Unit, implemented using NodeJS

 <!-- toc -->